Handling 30 Most Common Sales Objections and Their Rebuttals

 It’s common for a prospect to say she is not interested in the initial cold calls.

-When a customer tells you they’re not interested, it’s important to understand why.
+When a prospect tells you they’re not interested, it’s important to understand why.

 How to handle this objection?